 Will the project provide any environmental and health benefits to Tribal members living in the Project Area?

 The U.S. Environmental Protection Agency has documented that Native Americans disproportionately experience the adverse effects of air pollution as compared to many other communities.
 For instance, Native Americans suffer from asthma at nearly twice the national average, according to a February 20, 2021 EPA report.
-As the world’s largest carbon-sequestration project, Midwest Carbon Express will connect more than 30 ethanol facilities in Iowa, Minnesota, North Dakota, South Dakota and Nebraska; capture or “sequester” 12 million tons of carbon dioxide those plants emit every year; and permanently and safely store those greenhouse gases safely below ground.
-This is the equivalent of taking 2.6 million cars off the road annually and represents one of the most consequential steps that the United States can and will take to reach net-zero emissions by 2050.
-Less carbon pollution will benefit everyone living in the Project Area, including Tribal members.
+As the world’s largest carbon capture and storage system, the project will connect 32 ethanol facilities in Iowa, Minnesota, North Dakota, South Dakota and Nebraska; capture and “sequester” 18 million tons of carbon dioxide those plants emit every year; and permanently and safely store those greenhouse gases safely below ground.
+This is the equivalent of taking 3.9 million cars off the road annually and represents one of the most consequential steps that the United States can and will take to reach net-zero emissions by 2050.
+Less carbon pollution will benefit everyone living in the project area, including Tribal citizens.